shepf/httpcat-release/README.md

 ```

 ## httpcat web frontend
-The new version includes a frontend page, which is released separately.
-Users can choose to download it according to their needs.
+The new version includes a frontend page.
+Prior to v0.1.1, the frontend was released separately, and users could choose to download it according to their needs.

-Since httpcat comes with built-in static resource file handling, users have the freedom to decide whether to use the frontend page.
+Starting from v0.1.2, the frontend is directly integrated into the installation package, eliminating the need to separately download frontend files.

 This frontend is a single-page application.
 In the production environment, static resources are accessed through the /static route, while API endpoints are accessed through the /api route.